Featured List

 The injection of high amounts of money in the market increases its liquidity.
 As we mentioned, one manner is through leveraged positions.
 A liquid market can move substantially through its historic price range or even, if the market decides, to reach new highs or downs.

-One key metric used in scalping trading is the volume.
+One key metric used in scalping crypto trading is the crypto volume.
 The volume presents itself in different variants that we'll cover further in this article.

 Other metrics to look at: